39 bodies found in a truck container in southeast England

-London (CNN)Police have launched a murder investigation in southeast England after 39 people were found dead in a truck container at an Essex industrial park.
+London (CNN)UK police have launched a murder investigation after 39 people were found dead in a truck container at an industrial park in Essex, 30km east of London.
 One of the victims was in their teens.

 Authorities believe the truck, which originated in Bulgaria, entered the UK through the Welsh port of Holyhead over the weekend.
 A regular ferry service connects Holyhead with the Irish capital, Dublin.